pandoc-ext/fonts-and-alignment/test/input.md

 ## Text Decorations for Bracketed Spans

-Text decoration styles are implemented using the LaTeX `ulem` package, which is automatically included via a `header-include` whenever any of the corresponding classes are detected in the document.
+Text decoration styles are implemented using the LaTeX `ulem` package, which is automatically included via the `header-includes` field whenever any of the corresponding classes are detected in the document.
 These styles are also mapped to equivalent CSS properties to ensure consistent rendering across LaTeX/PDF and HTML outputs.
 These decorations apply only to **Bracketed Spans**.

 | Decoration       | Syntax                               | Output |
 | :--------------- | :------------------------------------ | :------ |